0x6b/copy-selection-as-markdown/README.md

 ## FAQ: Not working on Mozilla related sites

 By default, no add-on can interfere pre-configured domains for security reason.
-You can configure this behavior at `about:config` → `extensions.webextensions.restrictedDomains` preference.
+You can configure this behavior at either of

+- `about:config` → `extensions.webextensions.restrictedDomains` preference.
 See [Configuration Editor for Firefox | Firefox Help](https://support.mozilla.org/en-US/kb/about-config-editor-firefox) for how to change the preference.
+- Starting with Firefox 116, you can also control this behavior for this extension in the Add-ons Manager.
+See [Why are some add-ons not allowed on sites restricted by Mozilla? | Firefox Help](https://support.mozilla.org/en-US/kb/quarantined-domains?as=u&utm_source=inproduct) for how to change the preference.

-- Default list of restricted domains (See [modules/libpref/init/all.js](https://searchfox.org/mozilla-central/source/modules/libpref/init/all.js#3839))
+Default list of restricted domains (See [modules/libpref/init/all.js](https://searchfox.org/mozilla-central/source/modules/libpref/init/all.js#3147)) as of 2023-08-21:

   - accounts-static.cdn.mozilla.net
   - accounts.firefox.com
   - addons.cdn.mozilla.net